-Bededikt Pahl (WWU) has just sent us this photograph after returning to spend the second part of his split secondment at FAB-MOVE partner Mujeres Supervivientes (MS) in Seville.
-During his month-long stay, he supported the ongoing projects of the non-profit organisation and amongst others, assisted in its weekly held soup kitchen.
-In collaboration with the members of MS, Benedikt also started the first preparations for the final FAB-MOVE event, that will take place in Seville in November this year.
+Benedikt Pahl (WWU) has just sent us this photograph after returning to the second part of his split secondment at FAB-MOVE partner Mujeres Supervivientes (MS) in Seville.
+During his month-long stay, he supported the ongoing projects of the non-profit organisation and assisted in its weekly held soup kitchen.
+In collaboration with the members of MS, Benedikt also started the first preparations for the Final FAB-MOVE Event that will take place in Seville on 15th/16th November this year.

-Once again, Danielle Gluns (WWU) has spent another month joining the activities of our FAB-MOVE partner in Italy, the Impact Hub Siracuse.
+Once again, Danielle Gluns (WWU) has spent another month joining the activities of our FAB-MOVE partner in Italy, the Impact Hub Siracusa.
 One of the reasons for her stay was to study the interaction between public institutions and the Third Sector regarding the admission and integration of refugees in Sicily.
-She therefore has interviewed representatives of different social organisations and intents to use the outcome for publications, presentations and further projects together with her local colleagues.
-Besides, Danielle could impart her knowledge of social entrepreneurship to groups of pupil visiting the hub as seen in the photo.
+She therefore has interviewed representatives of different social organisations to use the outcome for publications, presentations and further projects together with her local colleagues.
+Besides, Danielle could impart her knowledge of social entrepreneurship to groups of pupils visiting the Hub as seen in the photo.

-On January 23, FAB-MOVE researcher Didier Chabanet (Sciences Po) has started his two-months secondment at the FAB-MOVE partner institution Georgetown University in Washington, D.C., where he will stay until the end of March this year.
-Didier has recently sent us this picture, showing him in front of the local "BMW Center for German and European Studies", which serves as a hub for research, teaching and event programming with special focus on Europe and the transatlantic relations.
+On 23rd January, FAB-MOVE researcher Didier Chabanet (Sciences Po) has started his two-month secondment at the FAB-MOVE partner institution Georgetown University in Washington, D.C., where he will stay until the end of March.
+Didier has recently sent us this picture showing him in front of the local "BMW Center for German and European Studies" which serves as a Hub for research, teaching and event programming with special focus on Europe and the transatlantic relations.

 The „VI.
-International Research Conference on Social and Solidarity Economy“ took place from 29th November to 2nd December at the Federal University of Amazonas (UFAM) in Manaus, Brazil with the two FAB-MOVE researchers Simone Baglioni (GCU) and Didier Chabanet (Sciences Po) among its participants.
+International Research Conference on Social and Solidarity Economy“ took place at the Federal University of Amazonas (UFAM) in Manaus, Brazil, from 29th November to 2nd December with the two FAB-MOVE researchers Simone Baglioni (GCU) and Didier Chabanet (Sciences Po) among its participants.
 During several panels and presentations Simone and Didier reported on how social innovation and social enterprises are experienced in Europe.
 They pointed out differences in the European conceptualisation and understanding of the social economy compared to Latin-American countries and answered the audience‘s questions about governmental interests in supporting social enterprises or academic programs devoted to social and political studies.
 Didier finally stated: „Apart from the round-table as such, we made lots of new acquaintances and of course this was a good occasion for us to talk about FAB-MOVE.“

-Among policy makers from diverse political perspectives all over the world, Social Impact Bonds (SIBs) are being met with increasing enthusiasm for their potential to transform the provision of social services.
+Among policy makers from diverse political perspectives all over the world, social impact bonds (SIBs) are being met with increasing enthusiasm for their potential to transform the provision of social services.
 Being seconded to the University of San Andrés (UdeSA), Neil McHugh (GCU) held a seminar on this emerging topic, reflecting on possible side effects of SIBs.
-His presentation, that drew on a collaboration with FAB-MOVErs Stephen Sinclair and Michael Roy, gave an overview of unintended consequences, the evaluation challenges SIBs pose and the commodification of service users they entail.
+His presentation, that drew on a collaboration with FAB-MOVErs Stephen Sinclair and Michael Roy, gave an overview of unintended consequences, the evaluation challenges SIBs pose, as well as the inevitable commodification of service users.
 Not only academics and students, but people from management areas of the public sector, nonprofit organisations or government representatives used the opportunity to inform themselves due to initial talks about introducing SIBs in Buenos Aires.